Tuning magnetic exchange interactions in 2D magnets: the case of CrGeX$_3$ (X = Se, Te) and Janus Cr$_2$Ge$_2$(Se,Te)$_3$ monolayers: Results

 After describing the magnetic interactions in the ground state, we focus on different effects that could be applied experimentally to modify these interactions, eventually triggering a controllable change in the magnetic response of those systems.
 We consider first the effect of homogeneous biaxial strain.
 This is simulated by relaxing the structures for different fixed in-plane lattice constants.
 With respect to the ground state geometry, we look for strains in the range of $\pm 4 \%$.
 In this range, the easy axis for the three materials remains unchanged, and the magnetic moments vary by approximately $2\%$, ensuring that the ground state multiplet is not affected by the strain.

 Biaxial strain does not affect the symmetry of the system.
 As a consequence, we find that the most relevant changes happen in the isotropic exchange constants.
 These are plotted in Fig. \ref{biaxial} as a function of strain.
 The first neighbor interactions are the most sensitive on the strain because of the Goodenough-Kanamori-Anderson (GKA) mechanism \cite{PhysRev.100.564,KANAMORI195987,PhysRev.115.2}.
 This phenomenon is related to the angle formed by consecutive Cr-X-Cr bonds (X = Se or Te), that increases with strain.
-When the angle passes the critical value of $\sim$ 90$^{\circ}$ an AFM/FM transition takes place.
-This mechanism explains that at short Cr-Cr distances the interaction at first nearest neighbors is AFM, but when the distance increases, a FM superexchange interaction mediated by Te or Se takes over.
+At short Cr-Cr distances, the interaction between Cr atoms is antiferromagnetic, driven by the Pauli exclusion principle and the presence of half-filled $t_{2g}$ orbitals in the Cr$^{3+}$ atoms.
+However, when the Cr-Cr distance increases and the angle bond is $\sim$ 90$^{\circ}$, a FM superexchange interaction mediated by the $p$ orbitals of Te or Se takes over \cite{Wang2022,Sun2018,Ren2019}.
+This implies that when the bond angle passes the critical value of $\sim$ 90$^{\circ}$, an AFM-to-FM transition occurs.
+This is due to the competition between the AFM direct exchange and the FM superexchange interactions, with the decay of the AFM direct exchange with Cr-Cr distance being more pronounced than that of the FM superexchange.
 The same mechanism is found in other magnetic systems such as 1T-CrTe$_2$ \cite{OteroFumega2020}, CrSiTe$_3$ \cite{CHEN201560} or other Janus magnets like Cr$_2$(X,Y)Te$_6$ (X, Y = Ge, Si, Sn) \cite{10.1063/5.0185859}.

 The isotropic Heisenberg interactions for CGS are shown in Fig.~\ref{biaxial}(a) as a function of the lattice constant.
 For this compound, a compression of only $\sim$ 0.35$\%$ changes the sign of $J_{1c}^{H}$ to favor AFM interaction.
 Moreover, a larger compression of the order of $\sim$ 3$\%$ results in $J_{c1}^H\sim 8$ meV, which is about four times larger than the second strongest isotropic coupling.
 This implies that CGS is a 2D magnet, where the ground state can be switched from FM to AFM experimentally through feasible biaxial compression.